 Whilst it is important to strengthen the muscles in your quadriceps to control the movement of your knee, it is equally important to make sure that your feet are not over pronating.
 Our podiatrists will assess your biomechanics before treating your knee pain.
 They will advise you if your feet need correcting and prepare a treatment plan which may include muscle strengthening exercises to realign your knee, appropriate footwear for your particular sport, and orthotic therapy to correct the motion of your feet.

-If you would like more information on how to treat knee pain in Melbourne please contact our Brunswick or Sandringham Foot Clinic for more information.
+If you would like more information on how to treat knee pain in Melbourne, please call our Brunswick Foot Clinic on (03) 9387 8555 or Sandringham Foot Clinic (03) 9555 6555 or click below to book online.